 Looking for Ender 3 alternatives?
 We’ve got you covered.

-Fortunately, another byproduct of the Ender 3’s wild success is rival manufacturers playing catch up with their own take on the low-cost printer, often besting Creality at their own game.
+Ender 3’s wild success is rival manufacturers playing catch up with their own take on the low-cost printer.
+There are now plenty of viable alternatives if the Ender 3 doesn’t quite have the features you need.

-In this guide, we’ll shine a light on these Ender 3 alternatives, showcasing the best ones currently available at a range of price points and their different features.
+I’ll step through all the worthy Ender 3 alternatives I’ve tested, showcasing the best ones currently available at a range of price points and their different features.

 Whether you’re looking for a different-flavored Ender 3/Pro/V2-style printer, or an alternative to the latest decked-out Ender 3 S1 Pro, there’s something for everyone here.